yireo-training/vsf-yireo-theme/README.md

 import { themeEntry } from '../default';
 ```

-## Installation for the Capybara Theme
+## Additional step for the Capybara Theme
 - Copy `index.js.dist` to `index.js`
 - Copy `webpack.config.js` from Capybara to your theme
 - Edit the file `webpack.config` so that the Webpack plugin is added: